Slattsveen/qBot/README.txt

 This is the qBot library, it contains pin allocations and some predefined functions to make the qBot - Arduino project work.

-The qBot library requires the following libraries installed:
+The qBot library requires the following libraries installed, they are included in this zip-file.
+Make sure to move or copy the support libraries to the "libraries" directory:
 "Adafruit_GFX"		-	Library manager
 "Adafruit_SSD1306"	-	Library manager
 "I2Cdev"		-	Library manager?  possibly online, find link